netdata/netdata/docs/tutorials/longer-metrics-storage.md

 If you'd like to change these options, read more about the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).

-With the database engine active, you can even back up your `/var/cache/netdata/dbengine/` to another location for redundancy.
+With the database engine active, you can back up your `/var/cache/netdata/dbengine/` folder to another location for redundancy.

 Now that you know how to switch to the database engine, let's cover the default round-robin database for those who